 Whether it is a dental implant for one tooth or the full mouth dental implant procedure, we offer same-day treatment.
 Walk into University Dental missing teeth, and walk out with a complete and perfect smile!

 Dental implants are great options to replace single teeth, multiple teeth, or an entire arch of teeth, and there are different types of implants to suit each situation.

-A connector – known as an abutment is placed on top of the dental implant to hold and support your crowns.
+1.A connector – known as an abutment is placed on top of the dental implant to hold and support your crowns.